Developing a Passion

 Our Coaching Staff

-We’re proud to have a great team of Mary Deeds as academy Director, and coaching staff including Aaron, Mike, Sabrina, Haruko, and Sam.
+We’re proud to have a great team and coaching staff including Aaron, Mike, Nikki, and select others.
 Classes listed on TeamUp include your coach’s name, so if you have a favorite make sure to find their classes moving forward.

 Coach Aaron started working with Locker Soccer in fall of 2013.
 Aaron has many years of playing experience at a number of different levels, including stints with Revolution FC, Olentangy Liberty High School, and Otterbein University soccer programs.
 Further experience includes work with several MSSA teams as well as scouting work for local high school programs.
 His favorite aspect of work at the academy is talking to the kids – he loves a good laugh, and the kids seldom fail to provide him with one.